Parish meeting: Powers where there is no parish council

 Licensing: a parish meeting may be an "interested party" and may be consulted in respect of applications for premises licenses (s.13(3) of the Licensing Act 2003);

-Lighting: a parish meeting may light roads and other public places (s.3 of the Parish Councils Act 1957);
+Lighting: a parish meeting may light roads and other public places (section 3 of the Parish Councils Act 1957);

 Rights of way: a parish meeting is entitled to be notified of a public path creation order; an extinguishment order, a diversion order or a definitive map modification order.
-In relation to the last named, the meeting is also entitled to be consulted by the county council before the order is made (Part III Wildlife and Countryside Act 1981 and Schedule 15);
+In relation to the last named, the meeting is also entitled to be consulted by the county council before the order is made (part III Wildlife and Countryside Act 1981 and schedule 15);

-Village greens: a parish meeting may prosecute a person who damages or encroaches upon a village green in the parish and thus commits an offence under section 12 of the Inclosure Act 1857 or section 29 of the Commons Act 1876.
+Village greens: a parish meeting may prosecute a person who damages or encroaches upon a village green in the parish and thus commits an offence under section 12 of the Inclosure Act 1857 or section 29 of the Commons Act 1876 (39 & 40 Vict. c.
+56).
 See also LTN 56 - The Provision of Play and Sports Equipment on Village Greens);

 War memorials: a parish meeting may maintain, repair or protect any war memorial in the parish (ss.1 and 4 of the War Memorials (Local Authorities' Powers) Act 1923).

 Staff: Parish meetings do not have the power to appoint staff.
-Generally speaking it is not a local authority and its powers are not as wide as those of a Parish Council.
+Generally speaking it is not a local authority and its powers are not as wide as those of a parish council.

 Funding

 Section 39(2) of the Local Government Finance Act 1972 provides that a parish meeting is a precepting authority.
 This means that where there is no parish council the parish meeting must meet its own expenses, usually by precepting on council tax collected by the district council.
 A parish meeting may only precept for expenditure relating to specific functions, powers and rights which have been conferred on it by legislation.

-A parish meeting may request that the district council confers the powers of a parish council on a parish meeting under S137 of the Local Government Act 1972.
-This would allow the parish meeting to do any of those things that a parish council can do as specified in the Order of which the list is given above.
+A parish meeting may request that the district council confers the powers of a parish council on a parish meeting under section 137 of the Local Government Act 1972.
+This would allow the parish meeting to do any of those things that a parish council can do as specified in the order of which the list is given above.

-The power is limited to £7.20 per elector for 2014/15.
-This is index-linked to the Retail Price Index, but was same as the previous year due to negative RPI.
+The power is limited to £9.93 per elector for 2023-24.
+This is index-linked to the Retail Price Index.